At least 8 killed, 7 wounded in shooting at Allen Premium Outlets in Texas; gunman dead, police say

 Three of the wounded victims were in "critical surgery," and four others were stable, Boyd disclosed.
 No names were immediately released.

-Allen Police Chief Brian Harvey reported that an officer was on an unrelated call at about 3:36 p.m. local time when he heard gunshots, responded, and "neutralized" the suspect.
+Allen Police Chief Brian Harvey reported that an officer was on an unrelated call at 3:36 p.m. local time when he heard gunshots, responded, and "neutralized" the suspect, who died at the scene.

-"He heard gunshots, located the gunshots, located the shooter, neutralized the threat," Harvey told reporters.

-The shooter is believed to have acted alone, Harvey said.
-Authorities declined to provide further details or take questions.

 Janet St. James, a spokesperson for Medical City Healthcare, told CBS News that its trauma facilities had received at least eight shooting victims who ranged in age from 5 to 61 years old.